pydata/xarray/doc/io.rst

-The Iris_ tool allows easy reading of common meteorological and climate model formats (including GRIB and UK MetOffice PP files) into ``Cube`` objects which are in many ways very similar to ``DataArray``s, while enforcing a CF-compliant data model.
+The Iris_ tool allows easy reading of common meteorological and climate model formats (including GRIB and UK MetOffice PP files) into ``Cube`` objects which are in many ways very similar to ``DataArray`` objects, while enforcing a CF-compliant data model.
 If iris is installed xarray can convert a ``Cube`` into a ``DataArray`` using :py:meth:`~xarray.Dataset.from_iris`: